 Some agencies will investigate your complaint, but others may collect the information and file a case against the company in the future.

-Most states have some form of a "lemon" law to protect car buyers in situations where they have purchased a vehicle that is defective beyond repair.
+A car is called a "lemon" when it's determined that the vehicle is defective beyond repair.
+Most states have some form of a lemon law to protect car buyers.
 These laws tend to only apply to new cars, but you should check with your state's consumer protection office to see if they also cover used cars.
-Each state has its own "lemon" law requirements, but overall the ability for a car to qualify as a "lemon" depends on a few things:
+Each state has its own requirements, but overall the ability for a car to qualify as a lemon depends on a few things:

-- Substantial defects—Defects have to be substantial, and involve the actual operation of the car, such as the ignitition, brakes, engine, transmission, or other major parts of the car.
+- Substantial defects -- Defects have to be major, and involve the actual operation of the car, such as the initiation, brakes, engine, transmission, or other major parts of the car.

 To get your problem resolved, first contact the car manufacturer.
-Send the manufacturer a certified letter detailing the problems, copies of work orders and invoices, and your request for a refund or other solution.
+Send the manufacturer a complaint letter by certified mail detailing the problems, copies of work orders and invoices, and your request for a refund or other solution.
 If the manufacturer doesn’t help, you still may be able to resolve the problem.
-Many car contracts have mandatory arbitration clauses so that may be your next step.
+Many car contracts have mandatory arbitration clauses to settle disputes, so that may be your next step.
 Check with your state attorney general or consumer protection office to get the rules specific to where you live.

-The Better Business Bureau (BBB) AUTO LINE is a "lemon" law complaint program that covers car warranty issues against participating manufacturers.
+You can also contact the Better Business Bureau (BBB) AUTO LINE, a lemon law complaint program that covers car warranty issues against participating manufacturers.